 China cuts tariffs on $75B of US imports in trade truce

-BEIJING (AP) — China cut tariffs on $75 billion of U.S. imports including auto parts on Thursday in response to American reductions as part of their truce in a trade war.
+BEIJING (AP) — China cut tariffs on $75 billion of U.S. imports including soybeans, pork and auto parts Thursday in a trade truce with Washington while Beijing struggles with a costly virus outbreak.

+The cuts follow last month's signing of a “Phase 1” agreement toward ending a long-running tariff war over Beijing's technology ambitions and trade surplus.
+Both sides have made conciliatory gestures but the lingering dispute threatens to chill global economic growth.

-The cuts come as China struggles with the mounting cost of measures imposed to contain a virus outbreak that has closed factories, stores and other businesses.
+The reductions follow American tariff cuts last month on Chinese goods.
+There was no indication Beijing altered its own cuts in response to the rising cost of efforts to contain a virus outbreak that have depressed business activity by closing factories, restaurants and shops.

-The reductions apply to tariffs imposed Sept.
-1 as the two sides were ratcheting up their dispute over Beijing's technology ambitions and trade surplus, the Ministry of Finance said.
-It said two groups of tariffs would be reduced by half, from 15% to 7.5% and from 10% to 5%.

-The Trump administration announced similar reductions last month.
+The tax rate on some 916 items including soybeans, pork and fish was cut from 10% to 5%, effective Feb.
+14, the ministry said.
+The rate for 801 items including auto parts will be cut from 5% to 2.5%.

 Washington hiked tariffs on Chinese goods in 2018 in response to Beijing's multibillion-dollar trade surplus and complaints it steals or pressures companies to hand over technology.
-China retaliated with its own increased duties on American goods.
+China retaliated by increasing duties on American goods.

-Both sides have announced conciliatory steps since agreeing in October to a “Phase 1” deal under which Washington canceled planned additional tariff hikes and Beijing committed to buy more U.S. farm exports.
+Under the “Phase 1” deal in October, Washington canceled planned additional tariff hikes and Beijing committed to buy more U.S. farm exports.

 However, most tariff hikes imposed previously by both sides on billions of dollars of each other's good are still in place.